SLO Mayor Heidi Harmon resigns, denies connection to FBI case

 Harmon also failed to disclose Dayspring’s non-monetary donation until after CalCoastNews reported on the issue.

-Shortly before Harmon voted for a resolution establishing criteria for city staff to rank marijuana shop applicants, Dayspring allegedly ordered staff to give Harmon two bags containing approximately $1,000 worth of complimentary marijuana products, according to one of Dayspring’s former business partners.
+Shortly before Harmon voted for a resolution establishing criteria for city staff to rank marijuana shop applicants, Dayspring allegedly ordered his staff to give Harmon two bags containing approximately $1,000 worth of complimentary marijuana products, according to one of Dayspring’s former business partners.
 Harmon did not respond to email questions about the alleged gift.

 Following Harmon’s Sept.
 26 resignation, the SLO City Council will have 30 days to appoint a new mayor or to call for a special election.
 In the interim, Vice Mayor Erica Stewart will serve as mayor.